Inflect logo

 FactorRating / DataNotes

-Sales Tax21% VAT – as of September 2025Standard Value Added Tax rate for the Netherlands.
+Sales Tax21% VAT, as of September 2025Standard national rate for services and hardware.

 Network & Connectivity Ecosystem